braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 # Creating a Canvas

-Follow this guide, or check out our [LAB course](http://lab.braze.com/quick-overview-canvas-setup)!
+> This reference article covers the necessary steps involved in creating, maintaining, and testing a Canvas.
+Follow this guide, or check out our [Canvas LAB course](http://lab.braze.com/quick-overview-canvas-setup)!

 ## Step 1: Create a new Canvas